| If your ring spins around on

 of your finger.

-The FingerFit and FingerMate
+The FingerFit® and FingerMate®

 styles have a guide wire that prevents the ring from opening more that

-FingerFit is available from nearly any jeweler
+FingerFit® is available from nearly any jeweler

 and has ads in many magazines.
-The disadvantages of FingerFit
+FingerFit® is usually the least

 are: